We’re

 My first film is called ‘Nas’; the second which was an English film is called ‘Beats of Pain’ which I did under Lenscope Media Company in Jos.
 The film series aired on television.
 There are also ‘Masarufi’, ‘Haraba’, ‘Su’al’, ‘Haula’, ‘Sarki’, ‘Ga Zara Ga Wata’, ‘Maryam Diyana’, ‘Yan Uwan Juna’, ‘Dan Marayan Zaki’, ‘Adamsy’, ‘Hadarin Gabas’, and so many others

-Some say Hausa actors are promoting immorality instead of addressing them.
-What is your take on this?
+actors are promoting immorality instead of addressing them.
+What is your take

 Well, you know it has to do with perception.
 People perceive things differently.
 You don’t just label allegations against people.
 What I want to say is, if truly you are morally sound, and educated in both modern and religious knowledge, you will understand.
 I want people to take Indian, American, Ghanaian films or even those from the south and compare them with Hausa films and see if really Hausa films are promoting immorality.
 Take 20 houses in Nigeria, you will find like 10 watching one of those films I mentioned earlier.
 So ask them, which films are promoting immorality.